Philip Esler: Career and Scholarship at St Andrews (1992-2010)

+Roles with Research Funding Agencies (2005-2009)

 Esler’s understanding of the role of the Arts and Humanities Research Council on his appointment as its chief executive in 2005 appeared in an article in The Guardian.
 His developing views were reflected in the evidence he provided to the House of Commons Select Committee on Science and Technology at their introductory meeting with him on 28 February 2007 While at the AHRC, Esler also chaired the Network Board of HERA: Humanities in the European Research Area, an EU-funded network of national Research Funding Agencies for collaborative research in the humanities.
 For much of his last year at the AHRC, Esler was involved in a major project on impact published in 2009 as Leading the World: The Economic Impact of UK Arts and Humanities Research.
 One of his initiatives in this project was commissioning essays by leading UK arts and humanities researchers on the public value of research in their areas.
 These were later edited by Jonathan Bate FBA and published in 2010 as The Public Value of the Humanities.